 If visiting with kids, our favourite place to see the tulips are Vodelpark (always wort visiting with kids on a sunny day, even outside of this spring event), Museum Plein and the terrace of Nemo, Amsterdam’s science museum.

 This last location was probably out favourite, during our last trip.
 Nemo has a gorgeous terrace overlooking Amsterdam and you can get coffee and light snacks in the sun while the kids play safely between the tulip displays and the museum’s water fountains.
 Just make sure you bring a change of clothes as kids are allowed and even encouraged to enter the fountains!
+Despite this, it is a good location also if you don’t have children with you: the access is free, the beer chilled and the view amazing.

 Where to see the tulip fields near Amsterdam